Sandwich Community High School

 Sandwich Community High School is a public four-year secondary education school located in Sandwich, Illinois, about 60 miles from Chicago.
 The high school is part of Sandwich Community Unit School District 430.
-The school is a member of the Interstate Eight Conference, and the school participates in Baseball, Softball, Volleyball, Cross Country, Soccer, Golf, Boys/Girls Basketball, Wrestling, Boys/Girls Track & Field, Fishing, Swimming and Diving, Doing It, Scholastic Bowl, and all music-related competitions.
-The high school is currently a class 4A school in Football, while competing as class A or B in other events due to its enrollment size.
+The school is a member of the Kishwaukee River Conference, and the school participates in Baseball, Softball, Volleyball, Cross Country, Soccer, Golf, Boys/Girls Basketball, Wrestling, Boys/Girls Track & Field, Fishing, Swimming and Diving, Doing It, Scholastic Bowl, and all music-related competitions.
+The high school is currently a Class 3A school in Football, while competing as Class 2A school in other events due to its enrollment size.

 History

-School was initially held at Herman E. Dummer School, which at that time served as the high school until the class sizes grew too big for the school.
+The school was initially held at Herman E. Dummer School, which at that time served as the high school until the class sizes grew too big for the school.
 The new high school was opened in 1967, and the facility on Lions Road is still used to this day for the high school.
 With the help of a few referendums, the school has added on and grown a few times since the initial construction, with the last phase of addition having been in the summer of 2007 with the addition of two portable classrooms onto the site to allow for more classes to be held.
 The school district currently has purchased land near the intersection of E. Lions Road and N. Millington Road, with the intent to build a new high school, but when that will be is still undetermined.

 Athletics

-As of the 2019-2020 school year, Sandwich competes as part of the Interstate Eight Conference, with its inclusion into the conference having been in 1979.
-Before that, Sandwich was part of the Little Ten Conference, of which it was one of the schools included during the conference's creation.
+As of the 2025-2026 school year, Sandwich competes as part of the Kishwaukee River Conference, which it officially joined in 2023.
+Previously it was a member of the Interstate Eight Conference having been a member since 1979, and before that, Sandwich was part of the Little Ten Conference, of which it was one of the schools included during the conference's creation.
 Sandwich had received regular-season basketball championships in the conference in 1920, 1927, and 1937.
-In 1967, Sandwich and Plano High School both left to form the Northeast Conference, which later became the Interstate Eight Conference.
 Sandwich won four state titles for wrestling in 1991, 1997, 1999, and 2001.
 The Cross Country and Track & Field programs at the school are normally perennial qualifiers for postseason competition, but as of this time, there is no state title.